PatricAngly/github-discord-push-bot/README.md

 # GitHub to Discord Push Bot

-A Node.js application that listens for GitHub push events and posts messages to specific Discord channels based on the repository.
+A Node.js application that listens for GitHub push events and posts messages to specific Discord channels using Discord webhooks, with secure validation via HMAC signatures.

 ## 🔧 Setup Instructions